 Here are some ways you can buck the trends as a visitor and see Banff National Park like a local.

-The Bow River, which starts at Bow Glacier on the Icefields Parkway, makes its way through the national park.
+The Bow River, which starts at Bow Glacier on the Icefields Parkway (Hwy 93 north), makes its way through the national park.
 If you’re a paddler with whitewater experience, instead of seeing the water from the shore, bring your canoe or kayak and explore the river.
-If you're a less experienced paddler, consider visiting Banff Canoe Club.
-Rent a boat from shore and within a minute you'll find yourself with your own slice of the river.
+If you're a less experienced paddler, consider visiting Banff Canoe Club in the town of Banff.
+Rent a canoe, kayak, or SUP from shore and within a minute you'll find yourself with your own slice of the river.
 Read up about the various sections of the Bow on Parks Canada’s website and plan your route according to your time, gear and experience.
 Don’t forget to check Transport Canada’s rules for boating safety.

 Looking for a rustic way to spend an evening away from busy downtown Banff?
-Head to the Cascade Ponds on the Minnewanka Scenic Drive, accessible by car or public transit (link to getting around blog).
+Head to the Cascade Ponds on the Minnewanka Scenic Drive.
 Make a campfire (in the provided fire pits), grill some smokies, and enjoy the views.
 When you’re done, don’t forget to put the fire out and clean up all food and garbage.
 For more picnic inspiration, check out our blog: Perfecting the Classic Mountain Picnic in Banff National Park.

 Looking to relax, grab a beer and snacks, but still enjoy the views?
 Snag a coveted table on a patio!

 At street level, you might not see the Rose & Crown patio hidden on top of their Banff Avenue location.
 Meander in and enjoy the views of Cascade Mountain with some refreshments.

 On the other side of Banff Avenue, head over to Park Distillery, where you can sip on one of the restaurant’s signature cocktails with their own spirits and look out at majestic Mt.
 Rundle.